-Adding value: Some pupils join us from a very strong academic position and will fly through the College achieving top grades seemingly effortlessly, others have been selected for their wide range of strengths and may find the academic rigours of their courses more challenging.
+Adding value: Some pupils join us from a very strong academic position and will fly through the College achieving top grades, others have been selected for their wide range of strengths and may find the academic rigours of their courses more challenging.
 Whatever their starting point, there are systems in place to support, stretch and challenge pupils who flourish here and more frequently exceed than meet their own expectations - whether that be in their academic results or in their contribution to other aspects of life at Malvern, such as sport, drama or music.

 Sport: Strategic partnerships with Worcestershire County Cricket Club and Worcester Warriors RFC, both of whom use our sports facilities for training, enable us to provide expert coaching opportunities and pathways for talented sportsmen.
 We also have very close links with Stourport Hockey Club whose ladies play in the National League.